Poynting vector: Example: Power flow in a coaxial cable

 We can find a relatively simple solution in the case of power transmission through a section of coaxial cable analyzed in cylindrical coordinates as depicted in the accompanying diagram.
 The model's symmetry implies that there is no dependence on θ (circular symmetry) nor on Z (position along the cable).
 The model (and solution) can be considered simply as a DC circuit with no time dependence, but the following solution applies equally well to the transmission of radio frequency power, as long as we are considering an instant of time (during which the voltage and current don't change), and over a sufficiently short segment of cable (much smaller than a wavelength, so that these quantities are not dependent on Z).

 The coaxial cable is specified as having an inner conductor of radius R_{1} and an outer conductor whose inner radius is R_{2} (its thickness beyond R_{2} doesn't affect the following analysis).
 In between R_{1} and R_{2} the cable contains an ideal dielectric material of relative permittivity ε_{r} and we assume conductors that are non-magnetic (so μ = μ_{0}) and lossless (perfect conductors), all of which are good approximations to real-world coaxial cable in typical situations.

 Illustration of electromagnetic power flow inside a coaxial cable according to the Poynting vector S, calculated using the electric field E (due to the voltage V) and the magnetic field H (due to current I).

+The electric field in a transmission line complying with Snell's law.

 DC power transmission through a coaxial cable showing relative strength of electric ($E_r$) and magnetic ($H_\theta$) fields and resulting Poynting vector ($S_z = E_r \cdot H_\theta$) at a radius r from the center of the coaxial cable.
 The broken magenta line shows the cumulative power transmission within radius r, half of which flows inside the geometric mean of R_{1} and R_{2}.

 The central conductor is at voltage V and draws a current I toward the right, so we expect a total power flow of P = V · I according to basic laws of electricity.
 By evaluating the Poynting vector, however, we are able to identify the profile of power flow in terms of the electric and magnetic fields inside the coaxial cable.
 The electric field is zero inside of each conductor, but between the conductors ($R_1 < r < R_2$), symmetry dictates that it is in the radial direction and it can be shown (using Gauss's law) that they must obey the following form: